 Legally, a lawyer is not necessary to submit an initial disability benefits claim or request for reconsideration.
 However, having the support of an attorney who only handles disability law cases from the beginning of the filing process may save you from having to ask for reconsideration.

-If you do decide you need an advocate by your side in the disability process, you should know that the fee for gaining the support of an experienced Tulsa disability attorney is the same as hiring a non-attorney representative.
+Do you need an advocate in the disability process?
+If so, then know that the fee for the support of an experienced Tulsa disability attorney is the same as hiring a non-attorney representative.
 The SSA governs how much any representative of a Social Security disability claim can be paid, lawyer or not.
 This fee is awarded from your past due disability benefits.
 All benefits going forward are 100 percent yours.

-There are no upfront costs when we take a disability case.
+There are no upfront costs when our law firm takes a disability case.
 Our disability attorneys only receive payment if we successfully gain you benefits.
-If we feel that your claim can be successful without our help, we will tell you.
-Our disability attorneys do not want to waste your time; we just want you to get the disability benefits you deserve as quickly as possible.
+If we feel that your claim can be successful without our help, then we will tell you.
+Our disability attorneys do not want to waste your time; we just want you qualifying for social security disability benefits you deserve as quickly as possible.